RShadowhand/ShadowNAND/README.md

 * [3dbrew community](http://3dbrew.org/)
 * bilis/b1l1s for his screen init code, and work on inegrating it into stage 2
 * dark_samus for work on integrating screen init into stage 2
-* AuroraWright for a whole bunch of stuff.
+* AuroraWright for the main features.